glassboxgames/rubato-releases/docs/README.md

 Watch our [Boston FIG 2020 Submission](https://youtu.be/_Khc1Ai3uM8)!

 **[Download the JAR file][release]**
-*Updated 05/13/2020*
+*Updated 05/14/2020*
 Click [here](pre-releases/) for previous releases

 ___

 Navigate menus with the mouse.
+If you have played a previous version of the game, reset `Rubato/save.json` (in your home directory) to 0 levels unlocked for each chapter to get the full experience.

 ## Play Mode
 - Move left and right with the arrow keys (default)